BTU (Heating & Cooling) Calculator

 | Forgetting ceiling height | 10 ft ceilings need 25% more capacity than 8 ft |

-To estimate the running cost of your HVAC system once sized, the electricity cost calculator converts wattage to monthly bills.
-For measuring the room, the square footage calculator handles area calculations.
-All calculations run in your browser with no data stored.
+To estimate the running cost of the HVAC system once sized, the electricity cost calculator converts wattage and runtime hours into monthly bills.
+For measuring room dimensions accurately, the square footage calculator handles area calculations for regular and irregular shapes.
+The watts to amps calculator helps verify that the electrical circuit can support the unit's power draw.

 Frequently Asked Questions